MARIC: Multi-Agent Reasoning for Image Classification: Related Work

 Image classification has traditionally relied on parameter-intensive model training, requiring large annotated datasets and extensive fine-tuning to achieve competitive performance~\cite{lecun1989backpropagation,deng2009imagenet,scherer2010evaluation}.
-To mitigate these constraints, early vision--language research focused on joint embedding learning for tasks such as image captioning and image--text retrieval.
-The combination of large-scale image--text pretraining and transformer architectures further accelerated progress~\cite{radford2021learning,zhou2022learning}.
+To mitigate these constraints, early vision-language research focused on joint embedding learning for tasks such as image captioning and image-text retrieval.
+The combination of large-scale image-text pretraining and transformer architectures further accelerated progress~\cite{radford2021learning,zhou2022learning}.
 Representative models such as CLIP and Flamingo learned robust joint representations that narrow the semantic gap between vision and language~\cite{radford2021learning,alayrac2022flamingo}, demonstrating strong zero-shot and few-shot generalization across diverse tasks including image captioning, visual question answering (VQA), text-to-image synthesis, and cross-modal retrieval.
 Nevertheless, these models still rely on single-pass representations and static alignment, often failing to capture complementary visual cues, motivating subsequent work on adaptive zero-shot classification and reasoning-enhanced methods.